tardisfromtornspace/Bridge-Commander/Documentation/DiamondsAMVoyagerReadme.txt

 Known issues:

-- when using MVAM, the armoured version of voyager appears to not load the torpedo scripts properly, leading the ship to only have one torpedo per torpedo tube, and not 35, as instructed.
+- Activating the plating with the Plating button instead of the Mvam may leave your ship in the dark for a few seconds.